-"State license," or "license," means a state license issued pursuant to MAUCRSA Business and Professions Code section 26000, et seq..
+"State license," or "license," means a state license issued pursuant to MAUCRSA.

 "Stored water" means water from Captured Rainfall or a Local Water Source, when diverted and stored for non-contemporaneous Irrigation.

 "Timberland" means land, which is growing or available for and capable of growing a crop of trees of any commercial species used to produce lumber and other forest products, as defined under section 4526 of the Public Resources Code.